NetworkPerception/mighty-orbots/README.md

      - Performs real-time analysis to detect abnormalities or threshold violations in vital sign readings, triggering alerts for medical professionals.
 3. **Output Generation**:
      - Responsible for presenting the processed vital sign data to various output receivers in a user-friendly format.
-     - Includes functionalities such as displaying vital signs on monitoring screens at nurses' stations, generating historical reports, and sending alerts to medical staff.
+     - Includes functionalities such as displaying vital signs on monitoring screens at nurses' stations and sending alerts to medical staff.
 4. **Data Administration**:
      - Enter metadata such as thresholds and rules for generating alerts on vital sign signals.
      - Generate on-demand data snapshots and reports.
+     - Generate historical reports.

 # 5. System Architecture: Data Flow

+<p align="center"><ins><strong>Figure: Data Flow Diagram</strong></ins></p>

 ![Data Flow Diagram.](/images/DataFlowDiagram.png)

 ## 5.1  Data Flow